MezhoudMedIsmail/BackendParkingApp/README.md

 - Dashboard access to manage users and parking areas
 - Reporting and analytics capabilities
 - Secure authentication and user roles

+📝 _Note: This parking system is **non-commercial**, reserved for company employees such as managers and team leaders.
+The spaces are rented by the organization._

 ---